 • Maintain knowledge of park operations, maintenance, trends, and methods.
 Attend seminars, workshops, and other training sessions.
 Schedule continued education for maintenance staff.

 • Supervise Powers Bluff Winter Recreation Area.
 Maintain and update operational procedure handbook, and required safety and operational forms, as required.
 Train staff involved with operations of the ski and tube hill.

 • Attend department and other meetings as required.

 While the following tasks are necessary for the work of the unit, they are not an essential part of the purpose of this position and may also be performed by other unit members.

-Physical and Mental Abilities Required to Perform Essential Job Functions
+Minimum Training and Experience Required to Perform Essential Job Functions